BSc (De La Salle); MSc (Illinois); MA Stat; PhD (North Carolina State)

 Areas of specialization: Macroeconomics; Monetary economics; Applied econometrics

-I earned my MS in policy economics from the University of Illinois at Urbana-Champaign, and then MS in statistics and PhD in economics from North Carolina State University in Raleigh.
+I earned my PhD in economics and MS in statistics from North Carolina State University in Raleigh, and MS in policy economics from the University of Illinois in Urbana-Champaign.
 My research and teaching interests are in macroeconomics, monetary economics, and applied econometrics.
 I teach macroeconomics both at the undergraduate and graduate level.
 In 2006 and 2011, I served in the role of Associate Chair for Undergraduate Studies in the Department of Economics.
-I will continue to advise economics students on their academic plan.
+In 2015, I was a visiting scholar at the Federal Reserve Bank of Boston and Northeastern University.